|

 those four big planets cause

-those errors, I can dissolve those errors, solving this problem.
+those errors, I can dissolve those errors, solving

-I have shown in previous papers, the strength of the charge field
+As I have shown in previous papers, the strength

-of a body relative to surrounding bodies can be calculated by
+of the charge field of a body relative to surrounding bodies can

-because we seek a charge density, and charge
+density.
+This is because we seek a charge density, and charge

 is dimensionally the same as mass.
 This is one of the hidden